IwunzeGE/aws-bootcamp-cruddur-2023/journal/week3.md

 )
 ```

-- Create a file named `cognito_jwt_token.py` and paste the codes below
+- Create a folder named `lib` and create a file named `cognito_jwt_token.py` inside.
+Then paste the codes below

 ```
 import time